 For instance, this may look like inviting people to observe their own (often conflicting and incoherent) intellectual and affective responses to a critical reading of “the house modernity built” that points to its inherent violence and unsustainability.
-It is often only when our securities and presumed entitlements are challenged that we can see from our responses where we really are at, which in turn enables us to understand what work still needs to be done to prepare ourselves to face “the end of the world as we know it” in a generative way.
-These responses are not individual or inevitable, but emerge out of our conditioning and positioning within a particular set of socio-historical context and relational dynamics.
+It is often only when our securities and presumed entitlements are challenged that we can see from our responses where we really are at affectively, which in turn enables us to understand what work still needs to be done to prepare ourselves to face “the end of the world as we know it” in a generative way.
+These responses are not individual or inevitable, but emerge out of our conditioning and positioning within a particular set of socio-historical context and affective and relational dynamics.
 They also have real impacts on others present in a given space.
-The idea with this activity is therefore neither to shame nor sanction those responses, but rather to have people face their own internal complexities and take responsibility for harms done, as well as to understand what kinds of anxieties and insecurities are triggered in challenging moments so that we might learn to respond differently.
+The idea with this activity is therefore neither to shame nor sanction those responses, but rather to have people face the weight of the responsibility for past, present and future harms, as well as the limiting implications of the anxieties and insecurities that are triggered in challenging moments, so that we might learn to respond differently.

 Education for growing up is distinct from trends to make education more “flexible, personalised, and completely tailored to the needs of the individual child or student” (Biesta, 2019, p.
 60).
 While an approach that centers the student may be understood as a critical response to approaches that centered the teacher, we suggest a third option: one that centers the earth itself (in Biesta’s terms, the world; in ours, the planetary socio-ecological metabolism).
 This form of education therefore creates opportunities for students to “encounter the experience of resistance and work with it… [or] to work through it” (Biesta, 2019, p.
 60).
 Yet this kind of education is disruptive to the sense of self, meaning, security, certainty, futurity, and even reality that has been cultivated for those living within the house modernity built – and thus, it is not something that can be forced upon them.
-It can only serve as an invitation, and those who take up the invitation need to also take responsibility for their own learning.
-This decision to take responsibility is perhaps the first step in growing up, so that we might show up differently to the difficult work that needs to be done as we face the decline of a harmful system.
+It can only serve as an invitation, and those who take up the invitation need to also be accountable for their own receptivity to being taught.
+This decision not to turn one’s back to responsibility is perhaps the first step in growing up, so that we might show up differently to the difficult work that needs to be done as we face the decline of a harmful system.

 Showing up

-If growing up emphasizes the need to see and sense oneself entangled with and responsible to wider world/metabolism, then showing up is about how we enact that sense of responsibility.
-Taking responsibility means “doing our homework” and coming to the work with a deep understanding of how the four denials cause us to turn away from the root causes of our contemporary challenges.
-This also means, for instance, recognizing one’s complicity in a harmful colonial system, and how our livelihoods have been subsidized by invisibilized exploitation and expropriation that do not stop just because of our recognition that they exist.
-It also means that we have done some work to examine our affective investments in this system, working through insecurities, projections, fragilities, harmful entitlements and aspirations and desires for certainty, innocence, authority, exceptionalism, and validation.
-Doing this kind of homework can prepare people to show up ready to do the work that is at the intersection of what actually needed and what they can do, rather than what they want to do.
+If growing up emphasizes the disposition to see and sense oneself as entangled with and responsible to a wider world/metabolism, then showing up is about how that sense of responsibility manifests.
+Taking responsibility means “doing our homework” and coming to the work with a deep commitment to interrupting denials, to digging deeper towards the root causes of our contemporary challenges and to relating “wider” by activating the ethical imperative before will that Spivak talks about .
+Part of this process is recognizing one’s complicity in a harmful colonial system, and how our livelihoods have been subsidized by invisibilized exploitation and expropriation that do not stop just because of our recognition that they exist.
+Another part of the process is sitting with our affective investments in this system, working through insecurities, projections, fragilities, harmful entitlements and aspirations and desires for certainty, innocence, authority, exceptionalism, and validation.
+Doing this kind of homework can prepare people to show up ready to do the work that is at the intersection of what is actually needed and what they can do, rather than what they want to do.